learn-co-curriculum/phase-4-rails-practice-challenge-apartments/README.md

 # Instructions:
 * Fork this repository
 * Time yourself while working on the deliverables
-* Prioritize associations (being able to select an instructor for a student)
 * Commit when you hit 75 minutes
 * When you have finished all deliverables, commit again.